briankegerreis/covid-model/README.md

 The script control.R allows to simulate the spread of an epidemic without any human intervention.
 It can be run by modifying the following command line:

-Rscript control.R -m 30 -c 30 -n 20000 -e 44 --d1 0.005 --d2 0.07 -q 0.17  -i 0.05 -t 300 -x 50 -l 0.5 -s foldername
+Rscript control.R -m 30 -c 30 -n 20000 -e 44 -d1 0.005 -d2 0.07 -q 0.17  -i 0.05 -t 300 -x 50 -l 0.5 -s foldername

 where :
  - m is the number of independent simulations you want to run
  - c is the number of cores to be used to run the script.
 If this value is set to F the script will not use parallelized computations (and will be suitable for Windows users)
  - n is the population size
  - e is the expected degree of the graph (average number of contacts per individual)
- - d1 d2 are the death probabilities (first value is for the highly connected individuals, second value for the lowly connected individuals
+ - d1 d2 are the death probabilities (first value is for the highly connected individuals, second value for the lowly connected individuals)
  - q is the fraction of "vulnerable" individuals (i.e. less  connected and with a higher death rate).
  - i is the probability that an infected individual infects on of its neighbors
  - t is the maximum time for the simulations